finlayslorach/finlayslorach.github.io/_posts/2022-11-07-natural_product_biosynthesis_pks_part1.md

    ![Figure 9.
 Synthesis of methylmalonyl-coA](/images/methyl_malonyl_coA.png).

-3. Numbering of the compounds ring identifies eight Cs, suggesting the compound is formed from a tetraketide (There is a methyl group sticking out but this is a side chain of a precursor).
+3. Numbering of the compounds ring identifies eight Cs, suggesting that the compound is formed from cyclisation of a tetraketide (There is a methyl group sticking out but this is a side chain of a precursor).
 Repeated claisen condensation reactions (catalysed by KSs) between the starter unit and the extender units yields this product (Fig.10; step 3).
 4. Next, we have to release the tetraketide form the PKS via the thioesterase domain.
 Deprotonation of the acidic hydrogens bound to the alpha-carbon creates a carboanion.
-This can act as a nucleophile in a nucleophillic acyl substitution reaction to cyclise the chain and concomitantly releases the compound from the PKS (Fig.10; step 4).
+This can act as a nucleophile in a nucleophillic acyl substitution reaction to cyclise the chain and concomitantly release the compound from the PKS (Fig.10; step 4).
 5. A secondary cyclisation can now occur by tailoring - non PKS bound - enzymes.
-This could proceed via an enolisation reaction that generates the aromatic ring of compound A (Fig.10; step 5).
+This could proceed via an enolisation reaction to generate the aromatic ring of compound A (Fig.10; step 5).

    ![Figure 10.
 Synthesis of compound A via a plausible PKS](/images/PKS_example_mechanism.png).